Table of Contents:

-Ferroelectric devices based on doped hafnium oxides (HfO₂) have been reported as great candidates for low-power logic, nonvolatile memory (NVM), and in-memory computing applications due to their compatibility with CMOS technology.
+Ferroelectric devices based on doped hafnium oxide (HfO₂) have been reported as promising candidates for low-power logic, nonvolatile memory (NVM), and in-memory computing applications due to their compatibility with CMOS technology and low-power operation.
 They have several advantages over other types of electronic devices, including high endurance, low power consumption, and fast switching speeds.

 NCFET has been reported to overcome the fundamental limit of conventional CMOS technology (60 mV/dec).
 It can be used in low-power circuit applications due to the internal voltage amplification provided by the ferroelectric layer.
 Additionally, it can offer a higher ON current and a lower threshold voltage compared to conventional FETs.